Fridge003/Gitlet/README.md

 ## How to start Gitlet

 First, clone this repository, and move to the root of your local repository in your shell (Gitlet is used through command line).
-As you can see, there is a Makefile under the current path .
+As you can see, there is a Makefile under the current directory.

 First, input
 ```bash
 make
 ```
-the java files
+The java files
 will be compiled under the instruction of Makefile.
-Then list the items of folder 'gitlet' in the current path, you will find a bunch of compiled java class files.
+Run command `ls gitlet`, you will find a bunch of compiled java class files listed.
-You can still stay here and regard the cloned repository as your working place, or you can copy the gitlet folder with compiled classes to another folder as working place, and move yourself to that folder.
-Anyway, before you start using gitlet, you should ensure that there exists a folder called gitlet on your current directory, and the gitlet folder contains the compiled java .class files we need.
+You can stay here and regard this repository as your working place.
+Also, you can copy the gitlet folder with compiled classes to another folder as your working place, and move yourself to that folder.
+Anyway, before you start using gitlet, please ensure that there exists a folder called gitlet in your current directory, and the gitlet folder contains the compiled java .class files we need.

 For any command supported in Gitlet, it follows the form:
 ```bash